gjergjsheldija/hapi-fhir-groovy/doc/scripting.md

 are written in [Groovy](https://groovy-lang.org/).
 They provide an extension mechanism for the server, without having restart it.
 Scrips are contained in a single file, which is stored in the `Configuration` resource.

+:warning: **Note** : Those scripts are not persisted though application restarts and do not store their state.
+Meaning they have to be restarted each time the server restarts

 ## Storing a script

 Scripts are stored in the `Configuration` resource the following way :